kaplayjs/kaplay-site/guides/en/advanced/animation.md

 By default, the time is divided by all keyframes.
 Thus it takes 2 seconds between the first and second, as well as two seconds between the second and third keyframe.
-This means that the speed will be faster in the last part, since it is doing double the distance in the same timespan.
+This means that the speed will be faster in the last part, since it is doing double the distance in the same time span.
 We can change this by giving it a timing parameter which gives a percentage value of where each keyframe is situated in time (the reason why it doesn't use timestamps directly is because it makes it easier to change the duration of the animation without